-These annual consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued and outstanding as at December 31, 2013.
+These annual consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), effective for the Company's reporting for the year ended December 31, 2014.
 The policies as set out below were consistently applied to all the periods presented unless otherwise noted.
-The Board of Directors approved these annual consolidated financial statements for issue on March 26, 2014.
+The Board of Directors approved these annual consolidated financial statements for issue on March 27, 2015.